-Designed for international students who require a preparatory year prior to undergraduate study, the foundation programme is equivalent in learning to year 13 of the UK education system.
+Designed for international students who require a preparatory year prior to undergraduate study, our integrated foundation course is equivalent in learning to year 13 of the UK education system.

 Successful completion of the foundation year will also guarantee you progression onto the Computer Science BSc (Hons) programme. *You will need at least 100 credits, at least 55% in Academic English and Study Skills, at least 60% in Introductory Mathematics and in Further Mathematics and at least 50% in Introductory Computer Science.

 We will ensure you're fully prepared for your undergraduate programme, immersing you in the university environment and giving you dedicated support in your first year in Dubai.

 The first year of your integrated foundation course, after completing your foundation year, is common to all of our Computer Science undergraduate students, so at the end of the year you’ll be able to grasp a good understanding in a number of areas.
 You’ll be given an overview of the subject and gain a firm foundation in the principles of algorithms, artificial intelligence and relevant maths.
 You’ll also learn computer programming in Java – a language widely used in business and industry.